canidlogic/libshasm/README.md

 The specific goals of this roadmap stage are therefore to extend the block reader interface with a regular string data reading function; to add a "string" mode to the test_block program, which reads regular string data from input and reports the result to standard output; to implement the string encoding component; and to define a placeholder string decoding component.

-In the next stage, all that must be done is to replace the string encoding component placeholder with an actual implementation.
+In the next stage, all that must be done is to replace the string decoding component placeholder with an actual implementation.
 Then regular string data reading will have been successfully added to the block reader.

 Once this roadmap stage has been completed, an alpha 0.2.1 release will be made, keeping with the schedule of handling each roadmap stage that builds out the functionality of the block reader as a separate patch release of the 0.2.x series.